ibexa/documentation-developer/docs/releases/ez_platform_v2.2.0.md

 eZ Platform now comes with two designs using the [design engine](../guide/design_engine.md): `standard` for content view and `admin` for the Back Office.
 See [default designs](../guide/design_engine.md#default-designs) for more information.

+!!! caution

+    If you encounter problems during upgrading, disable the override by setting `ez_platform_standard_design.override_kernel_templates` to `false`.

 ### Previewing User and User Group permissions

 When viewing User or User Group Content items you can now preview what permissions are assigned to them.